Earl of Surrey

 Earl of Surrey is a title in the Peerage of England that has been created five times.
 It was first created for William de Warenne, a close companion of William the Conqueror.
 It is currently held as a subsidiary title by the Dukes of Norfolk.

+The chequer arms of the Count of Vermandois were first adopted by William de Warenne, 2nd Earl of Surrey on his marriage to Elizabeth of Vermandois, Countess of Leicester, daughter to Hugh, Count of Vermandois.
+Similar arms were also adopted by his brother in law, the famous Crusader Ralph I de Beaugency who had married an older sister, Matilda.
+These arms continue to be used as the Flag of Surrey.